shangzhihao/HyperStarC/README.md

 # HyperStarC

+> **⚠️ Maintenance Notice**: This project is not actively maintained.
+While the code is functional and can be used as-is, users should expect limited support, infrequent updates, and potential compatibility issues with newer dependencies.

 A statistical modeling tool for fitting time series data into phase-type distributions, specifically exponential, Erlang, and hyper-Erlang distributions.
 This tool is designed for performance evaluation of computer systems, networks, and queuing systems.

 ## Overview